hesbonangwenyi606/Ecommerce-web/README.md

 You may generate migrations using Prisma/Sequelize depending on your stack.

 ## Payments (Stripe)
-The backend integrates Stripe for secure payment handling.
+The backend integrates Stripe for secure

 ## Deployment
 * **EC2** for Node backend